JeffersonLab/jaws/README.md

 ```
 docker exec -i jaws bash -c "cd /tests; pytest -p no:cacheprovider"
 ```
-**Note**: You can also run tests directly on the host if you set the environment variables as:
+**Note**: You can also run tests directly on the host (instead of inside the jaws container) if you set the environment variables as:
 `BOOTSTRAP_SERVERS=localhost:9094` and `SCHEMA_REGISTRY=http://localhost:8081`

 ## See Also